Latest News

 “Empowering communities through building capacity and strengthening community ownership”

-The Community Action Program (CAP 2) is a new partnership between VSHC and the Fiji Community Development Program (FCDP), funded by Australia’s Department of Foreign Affairs and Trade (DFAT).
-Commencing in September 2015, this project is an innovative approach to working with the community.
+The Community Action Program (CAP 2) was a partnership between VSHC and the Fiji Community Development Program (FCDP), funded by Australia’s Department of Foreign Affairs and Trade (DFAT).
+Commencing in September 2015, this project was an innovative approach to working with the community.

-The aim of this project is to –
+The aim of this project was to –

-Four communities have been selected – Lauwaki Village, Lauwaki Settlement, Lomolomo Village and Lomolomo Settlement.
-Once equipped with the CDPs, the communities will be able to advocate on their own behalf, lobbying for development to government and other stakeholders.
-The skills and approach promoted through CAP2 can continue to benefit communities regardless of donor funding availability, and will enhance the organisational sustainability of partners.
+Four communities were selected – Lauwaki Village, Lauwaki Settlement, Lomolomo Village and Lomolomo Settlement.
+Once equipped with the CDPs, the communities were able to advocate on their own behalf, lobbying for development to government and other stakeholders.
+The skills and approach promoted through CAP2 can continue to benefit communities regardless of donor funding availability, and enhance the organisational sustainability of partners.

-The enhanced capacity of VSHC through the training of project staff, will impart learning that can be sustained and passed on.
+The enhanced capacity of VSHC through the training of project staff, has imparted learning that can be sustained and passed on.